cody3629/POS-Inventory-System/README.md

 # 🧾 POS & Inventory Management System

-A simple backend Point of Sale (POS) and inventory tracking system built with Node.js, Express, and MariaDB.
+A simple backend Point of Sale (POS) and inventory tracking system built with Node.js, Express, and MariaDB(MySQL).

 ## User Story